 What Is Credit Health Insurance?

-Credit health insurance, is a type of credit insurance offered by lenders that provides coverage for your debt in the event that you as the borrower become ill and are unable to cover the costs of your loan or credit card monthly payments.
-Credit health insurance covers your financial commitment to the lender with whom you purchased the coverage from if you are unable to pay due to illness.
-Credit health insurance is a form of critical illness or accident and disability insurance, understanding what this covers and who benefits from it will help you decide if credit health insurance is a good idea.
+Credit health insurance is a type of credit insurance offered by lenders that provides coverage for your debt in the event you, as the borrower, become ill and are unable to cover the costs of your loan or credit card monthly payments.
+Credit health insurance covers your financial commitment to the lender with whom you purchased the coverage if you are unable to pay due to illness.
+Credit health insurance is a form of critical illness or accident and disability insurance.
+Understanding what credit health insurance covers and who benefits from it will help you decide if credit health insurance is a good idea.

 Who Does Credit Health Insurance Protect?

 The credit health insurance policy protects the lender from not being paid when the borrower is unexpectedly sick or unable to work due to illness, subject to the terms of the specific policy.

 The beneficiary of credit insurance is the lender.
 Your policy pays the value of your monthly payments to the lender.